Kitchen & Cooking / Japanese Rice Cookers

 If you cook more than white rice, dedicated modes become more important

-The best 3-cup rice cookers (Japanese-style picks)
+The best verified 3-cup rice cookers for US kitchens

 Close-up of a black Tiger rice cooker control panel showing cooking buttons and LCD display